Sangarshanan/SpectralOli/README.md

 # SpectralOli

 **Spectral(ஒலி)** is a real-time, browser-based spectral livecoding/ sound design interface.
 It can load audio loops and their spectrograms can be manipulated by chaining different transformations.
-The goal is to treat the audio spectrogram as a visual canvas that can be manipulated through code with various spectral transformations that constantly change the canvas of the audio which you can now see and not just hear.
+Audio spectrogram is a visual canvas that can be manipulated through code with various transformations that constantly change the canvas of the audio which you can now see and not just hear.

 ## How does it work

-The transformations are built around spectral operations that can affect both your loops frequency and time domain, so you can sketch what you want using a simple DSL and see it happens realtime on your spectrogram.
+The transformations are built around operations that can affect both your loops frequency and time domain, so you can sketch what you want using a simple DSL and see it happens realtime on your spectrogram.

-Let us start with simple Frequency/ Time operations before going onto more complicated spectral transforms.
+Let us start with simple Frequency/ Time operations before going onto more complex transformations.

 **Frequency Methods**